kevm314/prompted-inpainting-backend/README.md

 # prompted-inpainting-backend

-## Build
+## Rapid prototyping (dev)

+- while in the `app/` directory run the fastAPI server using the `python main.py` command ensuring to have an appropriate environment with the requirements packages installed.
+This command will automatically use the `dev.env` file.

+## Running using docker (dev - dockerfile currently overfitted to aws lambda build)

 - run `docker build -f backend.dockerfile -t inpainting-backend .` while in the `app/` directory to build the project backend docker image

-## Run

 - run `docker compose up` to start up the backend service for debugging
 - to attach to the running container for debugging purposes
     - run `docker compose up -d` to start the container in detached mode
     - run `docker exec -it prompted-inpainting-backend-backend-1 bash` to start a bash session

-## Production deployment
+## Production deployment (prod)

 Note that the AWS lambda production deployment involves a custom docker image (based off of a AWS lambda python image).
 This makes it more convenient to install custom libraries/packages but has the downside of needing aws ECR for image storage.
 The built image is also constrained to running the aws lambda handler comand instead of the default uvicorn server command.
+From the root of the project:

+- run `sam validate` to validate the AWS SAM template file
 - run `sam build` to build the AWS lambda image based function
-- run `sam local start-api --debug` to run the AWS lambda function locally before pushing to production
+- run `sam local start-api --debug --host 127.0.0.8 --port 8000 --env-vars app/prod_env.json` to run the AWS lambda function locally before pushing to production
 - run `sam deploy --guided` to perform a guided deployment of the build (with the build command being performed first - exclude `--guided` to perform without prompts)

 ## Project - lessons learnt